New and Returning Organization Treasurers:

 What is ASA?

 The Office of Associated Student Activities (ASA) is the financial office for all recognized student organizations (RSOs).
-ASA’s primary functions are that of banker, accountant, paymaster and advisor on financial matters.
+ASA’s primary functions are that of a banker, accountant, paymaster and advisor on financial matters.

 - Required to affiliate with ASA for their banking and bookkeeping services.
 External accounts are prohibited which include, but are not limited to, personal bank accounts and mobile financial applications.